 catherine joined Watsi on November 24th, 2016.
-Three years ago, catherine became the 2619th member to automatically support a new Watsi patient every month.
-Since then, 3,342 more people have become monthly donors! catherine's most recent donation supported Ju, a 27-year-old woman from Thailand, to fund an ORIF fracture repair surgery to fix her fractured left pelvis.
+Six years ago, catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. catherine's most recent donation supported Ju, a 27-year-old woman from Thailand, to fund an ORIF fracture repair surgery to fix her fractured left pelvis.